-In 2017, Martha Banz began serving as interim dean for OU’s College of Professional and Continuing Studies (OU Extended Campus) and was appointed as permanent dean in February 2020.
-She also serves as Associate Provost for Continuing Education, and as executive director of the FAA Center of Excellence for Technical Training and Human Performance (COE-TTHP).
-She has co-led the work of the 16 university and 45 industry partners involved in this R1/R2 research consortium which performs basic and applied research in support of workforce development in aviation and aerospace, specifically focusing on the technical training needs of pilots, air traffic controllers, safety inspectors, and technicians.
-The center has received cumulative funding of over $15M for the 80 projects pursued since its inception in 2016.
+In addition to serving as dean and associate provost, Banz serves as executive director of the FAA Center of Excellence for Technical Training and Human Performance (COE-TTHP).
+She has co-led the work of the 25 university and 50+ industry partners involved in this R1/R2 research consortium which performs basic and applied research in support of workforce development in aviation and aerospace, specifically focusing on the technical training needs of pilots, air traffic controllers, safety inspectors and technicians.
+The center has received cumulative funding of over $16 million for the 80 projects pursued since its inception in 2016.

-Banz holds an MS and PhD in quantitative psychology from OU and has more than 30 years’ experience successfully founding and administering complex “nontraditional” programs that serve adult learners through online, onsite, and blended formats.
-She holds honor society membership in Psi Chi, Sigma Xi, and Phi Delta Lambda and is a member of the executive committee for the Brock International Prize in Education Innovation.
-Dr. Banz is a past president of the Association of Graduate Liberal Studies Programs, having also served as chair of the editorial board for Confluence,its peer-reviewed journal.
-She is regularly sought out as a program reviewer and consultant for institutions seeking to enhance their work in adult education, nontraditional, online, and distance learning.
+Banz holds an MS and PhD in quantitative psychology from OU and has more than 30 years of experience successfully founding and administering complex “nontraditional” programs that serve adult learners through online, on-site, and blended formats.
+She holds honor society membership in Psi Chi, Sigma Xi, and Phi Delta Lambda and is a member of the Executive Committee for the Brock International Prize in Education Innovation.
+Banz is a past president of the Association of Graduate Liberal Studies Programs, having also served as chair of the editorial board for Confluence,its peer-reviewed journal.
+She is regularly sought out as a program reviewer and consultant for institutions seeking to enhance their work in adult education and nontraditional, online and distance learning.
 Currently, she is consulting with the Higher Learning Commission as they revamp their accreditation support service offerings.
-Her current research focuses on the complex synergy between intentionality, habit formation, and automaticity in leadership development.
+Her current research interests focus on the complex synergy between intentionality, habit formation, and automaticity in leadership development.